Skip to main content

 Paper repository options

-Manage the repository options the instructors in your account have access to for their assignment settings.
+Manage the repository options that the instructors in your account have access to for their assignment settings.

 • Enable instructor standard repository options: